tbuell124/SprinklerApp/README.md

 Once complete, your Pi will boot up, run the sprinkler controller automatically, and be accessible by your iOS app with no further manual intervention.

+### Running Tests
+To run tests:
+1. Open Xcode.
+2. Select the scheme `Sprink!`.
+3. Press `Cmd + U` to build and run tests.

+Ensure that Sprinkler connectivity test files are only part of the `SprinklerConnectivityTests` target.

 2. Prerequisites

 Raspberry Pi OS (32- or 64-bit) installed and updated